ansible-network/cisco_nxos/docs/config_manager/get.md

 # Get configuration from device
-The `config_manager/get` function will return the either the current active or current saved configuration from an Cisco NX-OS devices.
+The `config_manager/get` function will return the either the current active or current saved configuration from Cisco NX-OS devices.
 This function is only supported over `network_cli` connections.

 The `config_manager/get` function will also parse the device active configuration into a set of host facts during its execution.
 All of the parsed facts are stored